Papapetrou field as the gravitoelectromagnetic field tensor in stationary spacetimes: spacetime decomposition and the quasi-Maxwell form of the Einstein field equations

-as the GEM energy density, the {\it GM intensity} vector and the GEM Poynting vector respectively.\\ For future reference, two points need to be emphasized here with respect to the above quasi-Maxwell form of the Einstein field equations.
+This equation indicates that the absence of the gravitomagnetic field (which guarantees the staticity of the underlying spacetime \cite{NKR}), lables the {\it vacuum} static solutions as those solutions with vanishing ${{\Sigma}_3}$-Ricci scalar.
+In other words while vacuum solutions are called Ricci flat ($R=0$), {\it static} vacuum solutions could be called ${{\Sigma}_3}$-Ricci flat solutions ($P=0$).\\ For future reference, two points need to be emphasized here with respect to the above quasi-Maxwell form of the Einstein field equations.
 The first point is the obvious fact that in terms of the GE and GM fields, equations \eqref{hom3}-\eqref{hom5} are nonlinear.
 As a second point, it should be noted that since the GE and GM fields are 3-vectors living in $\Sigma_3$, the above formulation is not a manifestly covariant formulation and indeed it was not meant to be so due to the idea of decomposition.
-Now to benefit (through the analogy with electromagnetism) from the decomposition of the gravitational field into GE and GM fields and at the same time retain a covariant formulation, one of our main objectives is to express the quasi-Maxwell form of Einstein field equations in a manifestly covariant form.
-This is achieved in the next section through the introduction of the Papapetrou field as the GEM field tensor.
+In the next section introducing the Papapetrou field as the gravitoelectromagnetic field tensor, we express the Maxwell-type part of the 3-dimensional quasi-Maxwell form of the {\it vacuum} Einstein field equations in terms of differential forms, analogous to their electromagnetic counterparts in curved spacetimes.